• Skip to primary navigation

 Basset Hound, prone to cysts, walking on the sidewalk

 Finding a new lump or bump on your dog’s skin can be a bit worrisome.
-It’s difficult to tell how big of a deal it might be just by looking at it.
+It’s difficult to tell how big a deal it might be just by looking at it.
 Could it be skin cancer?
 Or just a harmless mass?

 Thankfully, not all lumps on your dog’s skin are cancerous.
 For example, follicular cysts in dogs are a “good” type of mass because they are benign.